Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 Line (10) mentioned here is this line: #insert -> string.

 ## 26.12 How to get info on the nodes tree of a piece of code?
 In § 26.4.5 we saw how #code can make something of type Code out of a piece of code.
 Another way is to call the proc `code_of` on a piece of code.
 For some examples of code_of, see jai/examples/here_string_detector.jai and self_inspect.jai

+### 26.12.1 The compiler_get_nodes procedure
 The helper procedure `compiler_get_nodes` can take the result of `#code` or `code_of` and get the AST nodes out of it:
 ```
 compiler_get_nodes :: (code: Code) -> (root: *Code_Node, expressions: [] *Code_Node) #compiler;
 ```

-(`Code_Node` is a struct defined in module _Compiler_) In the program below we analyze the nodes of the statement: `code :: #code a := Vector3.{1,2,3};`
+(`Code_Node` is a struct defined in module _Compiler_)
+In the program below we analyze the nodes of the statement: `code :: #code a := Vector3.{1,2,3};`

 See *26.11_code_nodes.jai*: